Billing and Financial Aid

 - All REFUNDABLE deposits (security/bond; this can be as high as $1,500 plus) but students receive the money back from the host institution if they keep their room in good order, return their key, etc.

-- AIRPORT TRANSPORTATION – this varies on location, some universities provide
+- AIRPORT TRANSPORTATION – this varies on location, some host institutions provide

 - LOCAL TRANSPORTATION